facebookresearch/dino/README.md

-:new: Please check out our most recent project in this line of work: [DINOv2](https://github.com/facebookresearch/dinov2)
+:new: *Please check out our more recent [DINOv2](https://github.com/facebookresearch/dinov2) effort in the same line of work.*

 # Self-Supervised Vision Transformers with DINO